 A mountainous terrain with an extraordinarily lush landscape, hiking in Iceland is the perfect way to explore this untamed wilderness.
-From full-day hikes to multi-day treks, the vast selection of Iceland hiking trails invites visitors of all ages and fitness levels to discover the country’s true beauty.
-While the best hikes in Iceland are always up for debate, there are undoubtedly several alternatives that provide both nature lovers and hiking enthusiasts with an experience of a lifetime.
+From full-day hikes to multi-day treks, the vast selection of Iceland hiking trails invites visitors of all ages and fitness levels to discover the country’s exquisite beauty.
+While the best hikes in Iceland are always up for debate, there are several alternatives that give both nature lovers and hiking enthusiasts the experience of a lifetime.

 The Gjáin Valley (Easy)

-Unknown to most tourists, Gjáin is one of Iceland’s best kept secrets.
-This 2 kilometer stretch is nestled in the Þjórsárdalur valley at the edge of the Highlands with a landscape that is straight out of a fairytale.
-Don’t be afraid to stray from the beaten path, this mystical oasis lies only a half hour from the more well known Viking longhouse called Stöng.
-Look out for elves and trolls as you pass by the elegant Gjárfoss waterfall and enjoy the breathtaking views, it won’t be long before this place is flooded with tourists.
+Gjáin is one of Iceland’s best-kept secrets.
+This 1-mile trail is nestled in the Þjórsárdalur Valley at the edge of the highlands—the landscape is straight out of a fairytale.
+Go ahead and stray from the beaten path; this mystical oasis lies only a half hour from the more well-known Viking longhouse called Stöng.
+Watch for spirits from Scandinavian folk legends as you pass by the elegant Gjárfoss waterfall, and enjoy the breathtaking views.

 The Fimmvörðuháls Pass (Moderate)

-Often number one on the list of day hikes in Iceland, the Fimmvörðuháls Pass is a 25 kilometer trail that weaves between two glaciers called Eyjafjallajökull and Mýrdalsjökull.
-While the hike can be done in a single day, some choose to spread the journey out over two days and spend one night at the Fimmvörðuháls Mountain Hut which is the halfway point between Skógar and Þórsmörk.
-The decision to hike from Skógar to Þórsmörk (south to north) or vice versa is yours to make, although if you start in Skógar be aware that the staircase to the top of Skógafoss waterfall will leave you gasping for air before the trail even begins.
+Number one on the list of favorite day hikes in Iceland, the Fimmvörðuháls Pass is a ten-mile trail.
+It weaves between two glaciers, Eyjafjallajökull and Mýrdalsjökull.
+While the hike can be done in a single day, some choose to spread the trek out over two days, spending one night at the Fimmvörðuháls Mountain Hut, the halfway point between Skógar and Þórsmörk.
+The decision to hike from Skógar to Þórsmörk (south to north), or vice versa, is yours to make, but if you start in Skógar be aware that the staircase to the top of Skógafoss waterfall will leave you gasping for air even before the trail begins.

 The Glymur Waterfall (Difficult)

 Thousands of waterfalls span Iceland’s diverse landscape, but few can compete with the majestic Glymur waterfall.
-This natural wonder stands at a height of 198 meters and is Iceland’s second tallest waterfall, after the recently discovered 240 meter tall Morsárfoss.
+This natural wonder stands at a height of 650 feet.
+It is Iceland’s second tallest waterfall, after the recently discovered 790 feet-high Morsárfoss.
 Other famous Icelandic waterfalls include Seljalandsfoss, Gullfoss, and Godafoss.
-This is a particularly challenging hike involving multiple stream crossings that will test your balance and many vertical climbs that will have you holding on for dear life.
-Allow 3 hours to ascend into the lush green landscapes and take extra caution if you’re afraid of heights, this hike is not for the faint hearted.
+This hike is particularly challenging.
+It involves crossing multiple streams that test your balance, and vertical climbs that require strength and agility.
+Allow three hours to ascend into the lush, green landscapes.
+If you’re bothered by heights, you may want to skip this one.
+If you love the views, go for it.